alvisememo/alvisememo.github.io/index.md

 ---

 ### Hi there!
-I’m Alvise Memo, I was born 13 February 1991 near Venice, in Italy.
+I’m Alvise Memo, I was born near Venice, in Italy.
 I’ve grown up with passion for mechanics and engineering.
 While I was young I experimented on motorcycles to build something new and different and that lead me to informatics.